NEBYTE/nebula/README.md

 > **NOTE:** Nebula is still under heavy development.
 Expect bugs and frequent API changes.

 Nebula is a blockchain-based system that replicates ICP’s architecture—including neurons, governance, canisters, transactions, and staking.
-It uses **ed25519-dalek** for key management and transaction signing.
+It utilizes **ed25519-dalek** for key management and transaction signing.

 ---